-Premium Payments: Your group must pay applicable premium payments to the plan.
-The plan is not responsible if your group fails to pay premium on time, your membership in the plan may be cancelled in accordance with the plan's contract with your group and with applicable law.
-The plan may change the premium that your group is required to pay.
-This will be done in accordance with plan policies and applicable laws.
+Premium Payments: You or your group pay applicable premium payments to the Health Connector.
+(Some individuals, at their option, may be eligible to pay premiums directly to the plan.)
+When the Health Connector receives your premium, it forwards applicable premium to the plan.
+The plan is not responsible if the Connector fails to pay premium to the plan for your coverage.
+If the Connector fails to pay us premium on time, your enrollment in the plan may be cancelled in accordance with applicable state and federal law.
+The plan may change the premium that individuals or groups are required to pay.
+This will be done in accordance with Health Connector policies and applicable laws.